News

 The rudder is now complete and ready to be fitted.

-We are in the process of finishing off the control wires and have also finished the blast tubes for the brownings.
+We are in the process of finishing off the control wires and have also finished the blast tubes for the browning.
 We are in the process of making nosing ribs for the wing.

-We will soon be fitting the remaining three instruments in the instrument panel which will make that complete.
+We will soon be fitting the remaining three instruments into the instrument panel, which will make that complete.
 The wheel house panel work is nearing completion.
-The oil tank and adjacent fillet panel has now been fitted.
+The oil tank and adjacent fillet panel have now been fitted.
 We are hoping to extend the workshop size so that we can work on the wings properly.

 The Artists Guild visited the workshop in June along with other